mohanmca/professional_certification/aws-dva-c02/aws_db/5_1_aws_db_database_anki.md

 * Designed and built from the ground up to be cloud native
 * Amazon Aurora replicates data across three availability zones by default
 * Aurora service also deploys a cloud native database cluster and this database cluster as the underlying data store
-* Each cluster has one primary instance which performs all of the data modifications to the cluster volume and supports read and write operations.
+* Each cluster has one primary instance which performs all the data modifications to the cluster volume and supports read and write operations.
 * Each cluster also has at least one Aurora replica which supports only read operations
 * Aurora DB cluster can have up to 15 Aurora replicas of the primary instance
 * Multiple Aurora replicas distribute the read workload